vmware-archive/nsxraml/md-version/nsxvapi.md

 Release an IP Address allocation in the Pool

 * **delete** *(secured)*: Release an IP Address allocation in the Pool

+## capacityUsage
+The licensing capacity usage API command reports usage of CPUs, VMs and concurrent users for the distributed firewall and VXLAN.

+### /2.0/services/licensing/capacityusage

+* **get** *(secured)*: Read capacity usage information on the useage of CPUs, VMs and concurrent users for the distributed firewall and VXLAN.

 ## securityTag
 Working with security tags